Single coil guitar pickup

-A single coil pickup is a type of magnetic transducer, or pickup, for the electric guitar and the electric bass.
+A single-coil pickup is a type of magnetic transducer, or pickup, for the electric guitar and the electric bass.
 It electromagnetically converts the vibration of the strings to an electric signal.
-Single coil pickups are one of the two most popular designs, along with dual-coil or "humbucking" pickups.
+Single-coil pickups are one of the two most popular designs, along with dual-coil or "humbucking" pickups.

 History

 Beauchamp

-In the mid-1920s George Beauchamp, a Los Angeles, California guitarist, began experimentation with electric amplification of the guitar.
+In the mid-1920s George Beauchamp, a Los Angeles, California, guitarist, began experimentation with electric amplification of the guitar.
 Originally using a phonograph pickup assembly, Beauchamp began testing many different combinations of coils and magnets trying to create the first electromagnetic guitar pickup.
 His earliest coils were wound using a motor from a washing machine.
-Later on he switched to a sewing machine motor, and eventually used single coiled magnets.
+Later he switched to a sewing machine motor, and eventually used single-coiled magnets.

 Beauchamp was backed in his efforts by Adolph Rickenbacker, an engineer and wealthy owner of a successful tool and die business.
-Beauchamp eventually produced the first successful single coil pickup.
-The pickup consisted of two massive "U" shaped magnets and one coil and was known as the "horseshoe pickup".
+Beauchamp eventually produced the first successful single-coil pickup, which consisted of two massive U-shaped magnets and one coil and was known as the "horseshoe pickup".
 The two horseshoe-shaped magnets surrounded the strings that passed over a single core plate (or blade) in the center of the coil.

 Gibson

 The Gibson Guitar Corporation introduced the "bar pickup" in 1935 for its new line of Hawaiian lap steel guitars.
 The pickup's basic construction is that of a metal blade inserted through the coil as a shared pole piece for all the strings.
 A pair of large flat magnets were fastened below the coil assembly.

-In 1936 Gibson introduced the ES-150, its first electric Spanish styled guitar.
+In 1936 Gibson introduced the ES-150, its first electric Spanish-styled guitar.
 The ES-150 was outfitted with the bar pickup.
-Jazz guitar innovator, Charlie Christian, began playing an ES-150 in the late 1930s with the Benny Goodman Orchestra.
+Jazz guitar innovator Charlie Christian began playing an ES-150 in the late 1930s with the Benny Goodman Orchestra.
 This caused the popularity of the electrified guitar to soar.
-Due to Christian's close association with the ES-150 it began being referred to as the "Charlie Christian Model" and Gibson's now famous bar pickup as the "Charlie Christian pickup" or "CC unit".
+Due to Christian's close association with the ES-150, it began being referred to as the "Charlie Christian Model" and Gibson's now famous bar pickup as the "Charlie Christian pickup" or "CC unit".